Find out how this prenatal test uses umbilical cord blood to check for genetic disorders and infections.

 A sample of your blood will be taken before the procedure for comparison with the fetal blood samples.

 During the procedure

-When the procedure begins, your health care provider will use ultrasound to determine the baby''s exact location in your uterus.
-You''ll lie on your back on an exam table, and your health care provider will apply a special gel to your abdomen.
-He or she will then use a small device known as an ultrasound transducer to show your baby''s position on a monitor.
+Your health care provider will use ultrasound to determine the umbilical cord's location in your uterus.
+You'll lie on your back on an exam table, and your health care provider will apply a special gel to your belly.
+He or she will then use a small device known as an ultrasound transducer to show your baby's position on a monitor.

-Next, your health care provider will clean your abdomen with an antiseptic.
-Sometimes local anesthetic is used to ease discomfort during the procedure, but often it isn''t needed.
+Next, your health care provider will clean your belly.
+Sometimes medication is given to prevent discomfort during the procedure, but often it isn't needed.

 Guided by ultrasound, your health care provider will insert a thin, hollow needle through your abdominal wall and into your uterus.
 A small amount of blood from the vein in the umbilical cord will be withdrawn into a syringe, and the needle will be removed.

 You'll need to lie still while the needle is inserted and the blood is withdrawn.
 You might notice a stinging sensation when the needle enters your skin, and you might feel cramping when the needle enters your uterus.

 After the blood sample is taken, you might have cramping or a small amount of discomfort.

 Your health care provider will use an ultrasound or an external labor monitor to track your baby's heart rate after the procedure.